Apple Notes vs OneNote (2026): Apple or Microsoft Default?

 Accessibility Features

-Apple Notes.
-Inherits the system-wide VoiceOver, Dynamic Type, Reduce Motion, and the Accessibility Reader feature in iOS 18.
-Supports Live Captions on iPad and Mac for audio attachments.
-Strong screen-reader and Switch Control coverage per the Apple Accessibility hub.
+Apple Notes inherits the system-wide VoiceOver, Dynamic Type, Reduce Motion, and Accessibility Reader features in iOS 18.
+It also supports Live Captions on iPad and Mac for audio attachments, with strong screen-reader and Switch Control coverage per the Apple Accessibility hub.

-OneNote.
-Ships Immersive Reader (read-aloud, line focus, syllable splitting, picture dictionary, dyslexia-friendly typography) on Windows, web, and iPad.
-Strong screen-reader support via Narrator and JAWS.
+OneNote ships Immersive Reader on Windows, web, and iPad, including read-aloud, line focus, syllable splitting, picture dictionary, and dyslexia-friendly typography.
+It also has strong screen-reader support via Narrator and JAWS.
 Tag-based reminders make it easier to scan a long page for next-action items.

-Verdict.
 OneNote leads on built-in reading-disability supports thanks to Immersive Reader.
 Apple Notes leads on screen-reader integration with the rest of the Apple ecosystem.
-Both are usable; the choice depends on the specific access need.
+Both are usable, so the choice depends on the specific access need.

 Long-Term Reliability and Vendor Risk

-Apple Notes.
-Stable through five major macOS releases.
-The format is opaque (CoreData) but the data is portable via Markdown, HTML, or PDF export.
+Apple Notes has been stable through five major macOS releases.
+Its underlying format is opaque CoreData, but data is portable through Markdown, HTML, or PDF export.

-OneNote.
-Microsoft has committed to OneNote on the desktop and web through 2026 and ended support for OneNote 2016 on the standalone install path; the unified OneNote app on Windows and Mac is the supported target.
-Notebook export to .onepkg archives is supported and round-trips on the same product family.
+Microsoft has committed to OneNote on the desktop and web through 2026 and ended support for OneNote 2016 on the standalone install path.
+The unified OneNote app on Windows and Mac is the supported target.
+Notebook export to .onepkg archives is supported and round-trips inside the same product family.

 The pragmatic rule: keep a quarterly export outside the vendor's ecosystem regardless of platform.